19hours/sg-statutes/Acts/Public Entertainments Act.md

 [Act 32 of 2014 wef 01/01/2015]

-(2) For the purposes of this section, demerit points may be awarded against a licensee notwithstanding that the licensee has accepted an offer by the appropriate Licensing Officer to compound the offence concerned.
+(2) For the purposes of this section, demerit points may be awarded against a licensee notwithstanding that the licensee has consented to have an offence under section 19(1)(c) taken into consideration by a court in determining and passing sentence for any other offence or accepted an offer by the appropriate Licensing Officer to compound the offence concerned.

 [35/2000]

 [Act 32 of 2014 wef 01/01/2015]

+[Act 28 of 2017 wef 01/08/2017]

 (3) Where a licence is cancelled under section 14, every demerit point awarded against the licensee in respect of the licence shall be cancelled.